Report an Error

 NVIDIA Quadro FX 700

-Being a single-slot card, its power draw is not exactly known.
+Being a single-slot card, the NVIDIA Quadro FX 700 draws power from 1x Molex power connectors, with power draw not exactly known.
 Display outputs include: 1x DVI, 1x VGA.
 Quadro FX 700 is connected to the rest of the system using an AGP 8x interface.

 ||Mar 17th, 2004

 550 MHz effective